AndreCostaFr/Folder-Synchronizer-VS/README.md

 Folder Synchronizer

 The Folder Synchronizer is a robust utility designed to mirror the contents of a specified source directory to a target replica directory.
-It ensures that any modifications—whether additions or deletions—in the source directory are accurately reflected in the replica directory.
+It ensures that any modifications —whether additions or deletions— in the source directory are accurately reflected in the replica directory.
 Users can configure the synchronization interval and specify a text file to record all synchronization activities.

 This script is compatible with Linux distributions and Windows systems.
 To use it, Python 3 must be installed on your system.